IntuCloud/Azure_Costoptimization/README.md

 #### Slide 3: How It Works

     Simple Steps:
+        Its completely a SaaS solution
         Connect to your Azure environment.
+        you can deploy powerBI workspace for visualization and reporting
         Analyze your usage data.
         Receive actionable insights and recommendations.
         Implement cost-saving measures.